LiangBeam9810/AquaGS_GUI/README.md

             ![](Md/gif/normalize.gif)
     4. Genotype Preprocessing(Quality Control)
         - AquaGS implements quality control for genotype data by PLINK [1], where GENO and MIND are optional to filter out SNP with low call rate and individuals with low sample genotype call rate.
-        - The Hardy-Weinberg(HW) balance[2] module is optional to test Hardy-Weinberg Equilibrium.
+        - The Hardy-Weinberg(HW) balance module is optional to test Hardy-Weinberg Equilibrium.
-        - Genotype imputation is base on BEAGLE [3].
+        - Genotype imputation is base on BEAGLE [2].
          ![](Md/gif/qc.gif)
     5. Effects testing
         - the effects testing in terms of permutations and combinations between multiple variables should be implemented following the steps of testing：